virtual-designer/super-engine/README.md

 # Super Engine
-Super Engine is a Simple Website Template Written in HTML, CSS &amp; JavaScript.
+Super Engine is a Simple & Responsive Website Template Written in HTML, CSS &amp; JavaScript.
 I've also used JQuery, Bootstrap 4 &amp; Font Awesome to Improve This Template.

 __Support My Work By Starring This Repository on Github.__